 Pest control professionals have access to specialized equipment like soil treatment rods and masonry drills.
 They also have access to commercial-grade insecticides that homeowners can’t purchase.
 Treating termites may require hundreds of gallons of termiticides.

-Termites can cause significant damage to homes in Cincinnati, but with help from a Cincinnati termite control professional, you can keep your home safe.
+Termites can cause significant damage to homes in Dayton, Cincinnati, and Middletown, but with help from a Cincinnati termite control professional, you can keep your home safe.
 If you’re worried about termites, call TRS Extermination today.

 5 Stars: ★ ★ ★ ★ ★